The Full $B \to D^{*} \tau^{-} \bar{\nu_\tau}$ Angular Distribution and CP violating Triple Products: Introduction

 The paper is organized in the following manner.
 In Sec.
-2 we set up our formalism where we introduce the effective Lagrangian for NP and define the various observables in $\BDstartaunu$ decays.
-We also present the SM predictions for these observables in that section.
+2 we set up the formalism where we introduce the effective Lagrangian for NP, define the various helicity amplitudes and consider the constraints on the NP couplings.
 In Sec.
-3 we present the numerical predictions which include constraints on the NP couplings as well as predictions for the various observables with NP.
+3 we present the angular distribution and define the various observables in $\BDstartaunu$ decays.
+We present the SM predictions for these observables as well as predictions for the observables with NP.
 Finally, in Sec.
 4 we summarize the results of our analysis.